ELIGIBILITY & SELECTION

 - Episodic Applicants: 3 or more episodes in proper screenplay format — no more than 25 pages.

 - Narrative statements (which include the elements requested on the application)

 - Resumé (no more than two pages)

-- Work sample (as outlined on the application)
+- Work sample (sole directing credit — as outlined on the application)

-- Optional: Up to three letters of recommendation dated within six months of the application date.
+- Letters of Recommendation — Optional (Up to three letters of recommendation dated within six months of the application).

 *Great directors must also be great storytellers.
 The ability to identify or create material for development is vital to a director's success.
 The screenplay does not have to be written by the applicant.
 However, if an outside writer's material is used, all necessary rights must be obtained from the author and submitted with the application, including the rights to adapt previously existing material.
 Please email this signed agreement to DWWinfo@AFI.com and it will be added to your application.